EBro912/OmoriSandbox/README.md

 If you need any other assets from the game that the Sandbox currently does not provide, you must retrieve them yourself from a valid copy of Omori.

 When you are ready to submit your contribution, please open a pull request in the **Pull Requests** tab with a detailed description of what your PR accomplishes.
 While any contributions are welcome, PRs that target anything in the **To-Dos** section will most likely take priority.
 Please refrain from modifying anything that impacts the core functionality of the Sandbox, including logos, important filepaths, modifications of vanilla assets, and anything else that negatively impacts the goal of 100% accuracy.
 Any PRs that are deemed to do so will be rejected.

 ## Third Party Assets
 The assets used by the project were obtained via a legitimate copy of Omori, and are only meant to be used as fair-use and free of charge for this project alone.
 You may not use the assets contained within this project for any other purpose.
+This project is in no way meant to replace the original game, it is for practice, speedrunning, and educational purposes only.
+It is heavily recommended that you purchase and play through Omori before using this program.
-If you are the owner of these assets and would like them removed from the repository, please contact me on Discord at `alltoasters` or submit an issue in the **Issues** tab.
+If you are the owner of the aforementioned assets and would like them removed from the repository, please contact me on Discord at `alltoasters` or submit an issue in the **Issues** tab.